Agility Classes

 The classes listed below are designed to help you learn the skills needed to compete in real Agility trials.

-Beginner I - designed as the second building block in your Agility skills.
-This class will focus on contacts at lowered levels, weave poles, handling, and basic sequencing.
+Beginner - designed as the second building block after Foundations in your Agility skills.
+We will focus on basic sequencing, contacts at lowered levels, handling, and weave poles.

-Pre-requisites: graduation from Foundation Agility Skills (FAS) Level I or an evaluation of your team to ensure that you meet the criteria used to graduate from FAS level I.
+Pre-requisites: graduation from Foundation Agility Skills (FAS) 2 or an evaluation of your team to ensure that you meet the criteria used to graduate from FAS 2.
+Click for detailed class outline.

-Beginner II - designed to build on the skills from Beginner I. This class will focus on finishing your contacts, weave poles, adding handling skills such as serpentines or obstacle discrimination, and building to longer sequences of obstacles.
+Intermediate - designed to build on the skills from Beginner class, we will focus on finishing your contacts, weave poles, adding handling skills, such as serpentines or obstacle discrimination, and building to longer sequences of obstacles.

-Pre-requisites: graduation from Beginner II or an evaluation of your team to ensure that you meet the criteria used to graduate from Beginner II class.
+Pre-requisites: graduation from Beginner or an evaluation of your team to ensure that you meet the criteria used to graduate from Beginner class.
 If your dog has an Open level title or higher, you need to register them for the Advanced Agility Skills class.
+If your dog has an Open level title or higher, you need to register them for the Advanced Agility Skills class.
+Click for detailed class outline.

-Advanced Agility Skills - designed for those teams already competing at the Open/Advanced level or higher in competition.
-The class will focus on fine tuning your handling skills, learning to read lines, evaluating increasingly difficult courses, and developing successful handling options for those courses.
+Advanced Agility Skills - designed for those teams already competing at the Open/Advanced/Master competition levels.
+We will focus on fine tuning your handling skills, learning to read lines, evaluating increasingly difficult courses, and developing successful handling options for those courses.
+Designed to finish the skills needed to successfully compete in Agility trials.
+Focus on handling and advanced level sequences.

 About Us